tomaszpolanski/flutter-animations/README.md

 Last tested version of Flutter that works with this repo is `1.10.14`:
   * **Important**: Use `version` otherwise desktop won't be picked up: `1.10.14`

-## Building for Mobile
-Run `toggle` script and proceed the same way as with a normal Flutter.

 ## Building for Web
 Upgrade flutter to minimum `1.10.14`, enable web compilation and run:
 ```